 Please study the following precautions carefully.
 Consult your dealer if you have any questions.
 Prior to your initial fill-up, check your engine manual to confirm the type of fuel specified by the manufacturer.
 Never use fuels containing alcohol.
-The alcohol can deteriorate the rubber materials used to make up your fuel system.
+The alcohol can deteriorate the rubber materials used to make up your fueling system.
 Methanol based fuels absorb water, making fuel more corrosive to the metals in tanks and carburetors.
+For outboards with an oil injection system, check the engine manual for the approved type of oil, and fill the tank completely.